Dancing House, Czech Republic - Things to Do in Dancing House

 Top Things to Do in Dancing House

-River-level coffee on the stone terrace
+River-level breakfast on the terrace

 Getting There